Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Neural Networks/readme.md

 starts calculating gradients for each input and moves backwards till your input layer.
 We only require gradients for weights and biases to update them for better convergence. <br>

 **Resources for backprop**
-  * The ones we provided earlier.
+  * The ones we provided above.
   * To dig deeper: Well it's my own blog but I think it will give you a fair idea of things, https://www.notion.so/dhruv-jain/backpropagation-with-autograd-Part-1-08a42839108b44299fcd86374844e583.
 Sorry for shameless self promotion XD.

 ## Stochastic Gradient Descent